AlexKubiesa/GroupsPlayground/README.md

 # GroupsPlayground
 Explore group theory interactively

-This is a per project for me to practise DDD and other concepts.
+This is a pet project for me to practise DDD and other concepts.